-In the first column, the original numbering of ENSREG observations (items) is found between parentheses, combined with a code with the format 4x which results from a renumbering per theme by the Dutch RB.
+In the first column, the original numbering of ENSREG observations (items) is found between parentheses, combined with a code with the format '4.x' which results from a renumbering per theme by the Dutch RB.

 The second column presents the ENSREG observations, the third column gives the associated Theme, and the fourth the source of the observation.
-The fifth column presents the reflections of the Dutch RB on the ENSREG observations, the Action numbers mentioned in the reflections refer to Part IV of this NAcP, where these National Actions can be found with their planning.
+The fifth column presents the reflections of the Dutch RB in 2012 on the ENSREG observations, the Action numbers mentioned in the reflections refer to Part IV of this NAcP, where these National Actions can be found with their planning.
+The sixth column summarises the status of the actions as per 1 December 2017.

-ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Current status 4.1 (101) a.
+ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Status 1 December 2017 4.1 (101) a.
 Review and revision of nuclear Laws, Regulations and Guides. b.
 Where the RB is constituted of more than one entity, it is important to ensure efficient coordination. c.
-Emphasis on the need for comprehensive periodic reviews of safety, using state-of- the-art techniques. d.
+Emphasis on the need for comprehensive periodic reviews of safety, using state-of-the-art techniques. d.
 To remind CP that national safety frameworks include the RB, TSO and Operating Organisations. e.
 Wide participation in safety networks for operating organizations, RB and TSOs will strengthen them.
-National organisatio ns xCNS a.
+National organi- sations xCNS a.
 The RB is revising and drafting nuclear regulations and guides. b.
-The RB is constituted of two entities (NIV and KFD) residing in two ministries, NIV is responsible for licensing and regulations, KFD is responsible for supervision.
-Coordination is provided and will be subject to review in the IRRS self assessment.
+The RB constituted of mainly two entities (NIV and KFD) residing in two ministries, NIV was responsible for licensing and regulations, KFD was responsible for supervision.
+Coordination was provided and was subject to review in the IRRS self-assessment.
 For details on current organisation of the RB, refer to section 4.0. c.
-The licensees of power and research reactors are required by law and through the licence to perform PSRs, every two years and 10 years. d.
+The licensees of power and research reactors are required by law and through the licence to perform PSRs, every two years and 10 years. a.
+Completed (continued practice) Rest (b, c, d) completed.
+But notice information on new RB, the ANVS, provided in section 4.0.a. d.
 The safety framework in the Netherlands includes the RB and the Operating Organisations.
 To date there is no national dedicated TSO.
-Organisations are contracted to support the RB with various tasks.
-Support is provided by foreign TSOs and national and international consultancy organisations. a.
-Ongoing Rest completed.
-But notice information on new RB, the ANVS, provided in section 4.0.a.2.
+Organisations are contracted to